po-cheng-adlink/meta-adlink-edge/README.md

 # meta-adlink-edge
-meta layer for ADLINK EdgoGo
+meta layer for ADLINK EdgoGo and related software